-- Practicing within the scope of the NC Nursing Practice Act for a Registered Nurse (Title 21, Chapter 36, NAAC.0217) - Practicing within the objectives of the SCC Nursing curriculum - Practicing within the rules, regulations, and policies of the affiliated clinical agencies - Practicing within the guidelines of the America Nurses Associations Code of Ethics http://nursingworld.org/ethics/code
+- Practicing within the scope of the NC Nursing Practice Act for a Registered Nurse (Title 21, Chapter 36, NAAC.0217) - Practicing within the objectives of the SCC Nursing curriculum - Practicing within the rules, regulations, and policies of the affiliated clinical agencies - Practicing within the guidelines of the America Nurses Associations Code of Ethics

-The nursing faculty uses professional judgment to determine if the student is not practicing safe nursing care.
+The nursing faculty embraces the NCBON Just Culture philosophy and will use professional judgment incorporating the Student Practice Event Evaluation Tool (SPEET) to examine student practice events/incidents for unsafe nursing care and determine appropriate actions.
 The following are examples of the criteria that faculty will use to determine if the student is delivering safe nursing care.